pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 As a contrast, if the placement rules are stored only on PD, the approaches to keep atomicity are as follows:

-- Write all the placement rules in one ETCD transaction.
+- Write all the placement rules in one etcd request.
 - Persist a middle state on TiKV before sending to PD.
 This middle state acts as undo log.

 The comparison shows that both solutions are possible, but storing placement rules only on PD is more practical.
 To guarantee the transactional characteristics, the easiest way is to write all placement rules in a transaction and define them in serial on the TiDB side.